Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 My pick for this gun is the .357 Magnum cartridge because of its ultimate stopping ability.
 Other cartridges that work well with this gun are the .327 Mag and .38 SP ammo.

 It holds five rounds and is definitely a hard-hitting firearm.
-The SP101 has both internal and external hammers, which makes it suitable for concealed carry purposes.
+The SP101 has internal and external hammers, making it suitable for concealed carry.

 These revolvers weigh 25 ounces (some are heavier, based on barrel length) and are easy to maneuver around your house when needed.
 MSRP isn’t too bad at $719 and is likely a bit cheaper than those in stores.

-That, combined with the DA/SA trigger and safety/decocker, make it an excellent addition to this list.
-You can get your hands on this model here.
+That, combined with the DA/SA trigger and safety/de-cocker, makes it an excellent addition to this list.

 The Kel-Tec PMR-30 Photo by The National Interest

-We need to remember that not all of us are big, burly men.
+We must remember that we are not all big, burly men.
 Some of us are older and unable to handle the recoil of a big self-defense cartridge.

 Plus, this way, you have 30 chances of hitting your target.
-And, with the nominal amount of recoil it produces, the one defending the house is able to get back to target much quicker.
+And, with the nominal amount of recoil it produces, the one defending the house can get back to target much quicker.

-It’s got a safety, fiber optic sights, an accessory rail, and has a very accurate barrel all for the MSRP of $455.
+It's got safety, fiber optic sights, an accessory rail, and a very accurate barrel, all for the MSRP of $455.
 As an added benefit, .22 Mag has decent ballistics for what it is.

-Like the Taurus Judge (which is also on this list), this handy little revolver shoots Colt .45 calibers and .410 shotshells.
-It gets a one up on the Judge, however, in that it holds six shots.
+Like the Taurus Judge (also on this list), this handy little revolver shoots Colt .45 calibers and .410 shotshells.
+However, it gets a one-up on the Judge in that it holds six shots.

 Add to that another cartridge to the mix with the .45 ACP ammunition.
 It requires moon clips to do so, but the simple fact it can hold John Browning’s famous self-defense cartridge makes it noteworthy.

-If you live alone in the country and you’ve had ample practice with a big bore gun like this, it’s feasible.
-For those who are apartment dwellers and living in close proximity to others, this just won’t be a viable option.
+If you live alone in the country and you’ve had ample practice with a big-bore gun like this, it’s feasible.

 Most crimes in these categories normally take place in low light.
 The perpetrators usually have an idea of the layout of the target building.